 Where to Park

 For the direct route, there are two places to park.
 You will have to pay a small amount to park at both of them.
 The parking lots are operated by the locals who have turned part of their property into a car park.

 Parking lot #1.
 I named this “parking lot #1” since it’s the first parking area we saw and it is located right next to the trailhead.
 To get here, cross the Fredvang bridges, follow the signs to Yttresand, and stay straight when the road turns off to Fredvang.
 The road curves to the left and then you will see a large, grassy parking lot on the left hand side of the road.
 This is simply part of someone’s yard that was turned into a small parking lot.
-It costs NOK 100 to park here.
+It costs NOK 100 (in 2018) to park here.
 GPS Coordinates: 68.090657, 13.156302

 Parking lot #1

 Parking lot #2.
 This parking lot is slightly farther down the road but it shaves off a small part of the hike.
 You will miss the short walk through a field of wildflowers, which I really liked, but for many this may not be that big of a deal.
 This parking is located at the Peat Museum, also called the Lofoten Torvmuseum.
 It costs NOK 50 during the daytime and NOK 100 overnight to park here.
 They also offer water and toilets.
 GPS Coordinates: 68.089081, 13.139661

 Parking lot #2

 These prices are from our visit in 2018.
 We did not know about the cheaper, closer parking at the Peat Museum at the start of the hike.
 We noticed people hiking up from a different location, so after the hike we went investigating and found the second parking lot.
 It’s quite the price difference and worth the savings to park at the Peat Museum.

 The trailhead is located on Fv806 right next to the first parking lot.
 If you park at the Peat Museum, there is a trail that joins up with the main trail just before the first climb of the hike.